 Shutterstock (purchased)

 In April 2024, US sportswear companies Under Armour and Columbia were linked to reports of forced labour in a factory making their clothes, after systemic abuse and exploitation allegedly led to a worker’s death by suicide.
-The 2 companies launched urgent inquiries over the death of a young Bangladeshi woman at major supplier Needle Craft’s facility in Jordan.
+The two companies launched urgent inquiries over the death of a young Bangladeshi woman at major supplier Needle Craft’s facility in Jordan.
 American Eagle, a major retailer with more than 1,000 stores in the US, said it also uses the site and is taking remedial action.
 Tureza Akter, 21, died in November 2023.
-An official report states she was allegedly fined many times for missing excessive targets and was abused by a supervisor hours before she died.
-It is also alleged that sexual harassment is widespread at the factory, that workers had their passports withheld and that workers were subjected to "dehumanising" conditions, including 16-hour days, seven days per week - and that they were misled about how much money they would make.
+An official report states she was fined many times for missing excessive targets and abused by a supervisor hours before she died.
+It is also alleged sexual harassment is widespread at the factory, workers' passports were withheld, they were subjected to "dehumanising" conditions - including 16-hour days, seven days per week - and that they were misled about how much money they would make.
 Following Akter's death, many workers went on strike in protest.

 Two weeks after these allegations came to light, it was reported that UK retailers selling Under Armour and Columbia branded clothes, have asked the US companies for more information on the case.
 The two brands say that are awaiting the results of an independent investigation into Fine Apparel, which also makes clothes for American Eagle.